MontiCore/siunits/README.md

 While it is still possible to use standard basic types such as doubles, some variables are enriched by physical information, e.g. the velocity variable `v` is defined as `km/h<double>`, i.e. `v` is a double variable representing a quantity in kilometers per hour.
-Whenever a variable ora literal is combined with or assigned to an si unit variable like `v`, the compiler checks whether the physical quantities are compatible and performs an automated conversion if needed.
+Whenever a variable or a literal is combined with or assigned to an si unit variable like `v`, the compiler checks whether the physical quantities are compatible and performs an automated conversion if needed.
 For instance, in the assignment `km/h<double> v = 3 dm/h;` the value of
 `3 dm` needs to be converted to `km/h` first.
 After a successful conversion, `v` carries the value `0.0003 km/h`.

 Note that units are only needed at compile-time given that we have a static type system.
-Compatibility checks are conversions are performed by the compiler and the unit information is thrown away at runtime.
-The model given above is generated to the following Java code without explicit unit information:
+Compatibility checks and conversions are performed by the compiler and the unit information is thrown away at runtime.
+For instance, the model given above is generated to the following Java code without explicit unit information:

 ```
 /* (c) https://github.com/MontiCore/monticore */